Top 3 Things to Know About Experiencing Fall Foliage in the Smoky Mountains

 2. When to Plan Your Fall Trip

 Another thing to know about experiencing fall foliage in the Smoky Mountains is when to plan your trip!
 This depends on where in the Smokies you plan to go and when the trees at that elevation start to show color.
 While the exact peak times are difficult to predict based on the length of the day, temperatures, and other factors, you are guaranteed to see the beautiful leaves in mid to late October!
-Keep in mind that the Smoky Mountain region is a popular destination in the fall, so be sure to book your accommodations as soon as possible!
+Keep in mind that the area is a popular destination due to the many Smoky Mountain fall festivals and events, so be sure to book your accommodations as soon as possible!

 3. Hiking Trails Among the Colors